 Taylors in 1840 Early County and Randolph County

-The only Taylors in either Early County or Randolph County were the following five, all of whom can be accounted for in the 1850 census:1In Fort Gaines on the Chattahoochee River, in Early County (but just south of the Randolph County line), were two Taylors listed consecutively in the 1840 census:
+The only Taylors in either Early County or Randolph County were the following five, all of whom can be accounted for in the 1850 census:7 In Fort Gaines on the Chattahoochee River, in Early County (but just south of the Randolph County line), were two Taylors listed consecutively in the 1840 census:

 page 113: Serono Taylor: 1011201 – 0212001 – 4 slaves & 2 schools with a total of 120 students.
-[This is Professor Sereno Taylor, headmaster of the newly-established Fort Gaines Female Institute.]
+This is Professor Sereno Taylor, headmaster of the newly-established Fort Gaines Female Institute and an unrelated Taylor.

 Elsewhere in Early County: